 After criteria verification, Scholarship email offers will be sent immediately to the recipients of the entering freshman academic scholarships based on ACT/SAT scores.
+The ACT scores listed are composite scores.
+The SAT scores listed are critical reading and math scores combined.
 These scholarship award offers will be made through the Student JSU email account.
-The 2014 Scholarship Committee will convene in April to make selection of recipients of the general scholarships for the 2014-2015 academic year.
-General scholarship notifications and awards will be made through the Student JSU email account after May 1.
+The 2016 Scholarship Committee will convene in May to make selection of recipients of the general scholarships for the 2016 - 2017 academic year.
+General scholarship notifications and awards will be made through the Student JSU email account during May.

 Apply for JSU scholarships using the online application.
-After you have submitted your online application, please monitor your JSU GEM email account for scholarship messages from our office.
-These messages will only be sent to your JSU GEM account.
-You can log on to your account by selecting this link - JSU - and then select the GEM tab at the top of the screen.
-Your logon information is listed on your JSU Admissions letter.
-All scholarship recipients will be notified by JSU email which is sent to the students JSU GEM account.
+After you have submitted your online application, please monitor your JSU Student email account for scholarship messages from our office.
+These messages will only be sent to your JSU Student email account.
+Your Student email logon information is listed in your JSU Admissions letter.
+All scholarship recipients will be notified by email which is sent to the students JSU Student email account.

 Students applying for the Leadership and Valedictorian Scholarships must use the paper application and follow the instructions.
 Supporting documentation (if required) should be mailed with the completed application.
 Incomplete applications will not be processed, this includes the submission of current high school transcripts with the application.
 Both front and back pages are required for the Leadership Scholarship.